tutek1/DTLabs/07_Animation&Physics/lab07.md

 ## Skeleton Modifiers (Procedural Animations)
 Duration: hh:mm:ss

 Another way of creating animations is using code.
-There are many ways you can code animations, but we will look at how we can use bones of an already existing skeleton to **influence objects**, and **create responsive (procedural) animations**.
+There are many ways you can code animations.
+Still, we will look at how we can use bones of an already existing skeleton to **influence objects**, and **create responsive (procedural) animations**.
 Here are some examples:
 - Placing the feet of a character precisely on the ground so that they do not float or clip inside the ground.
 - Keeping the hands of a character from going through walls by influencing the bones and pushing them away.
 - Making the head/gun look in the same direction as the camera.